 Phone: (06) 951 8343; Mobile: 027 449 1302: Email: J.B.Carryer@massey.ac.nz

-Drugs and drug regulation: Associate Professor Chris Wilkins
+Cannabis legislation referendum, drug policy and organised crime: Associate Professor Chris Wilkins

 Associate Professor Chris Wilkins is the leader of the drug research team at the SHORE and Whariki Research Centre.
-He has research expertise in drug trends, drug markets, public health, and drug policy.
-Over the past ten years he has completed a range of studies of drug trends in New Zealand with particular focus on methamphetamine, cannabis, “legal highs”, ecstasy and the non-medical use of pharmaceuticals.
+He has research expertise in cannabis policy, drug trends, drug markets, public health, drug policy and organised crime.
+Over the past ten years he has completed a range of studies of drug trends in New Zealand with particular focus on cannabis, methamphetamine, “legal highs”, ecstasy and the non-medical use of pharmaceuticals.
 He has recently developed “not-for-profit” options to regulate the legal sale of cannabis.

 Phone: 09 414 0800 extn 41330; Mobile: 027 242 2265; Email: C.Wilkins@massey.ac.nz